-One of the most effective ways to combat constipation is to follow a diet rich in fruit.
+One of the most effective ways to do it is to follow a diet rich in fruit.
 They contain different nutrients that accelerate the digestive system.
-And, they provide the body with lots of insoluble fibre.
+And, they provide the body with lots of insoluble fiber.

-Because of their high water and fibre content, pears are a great regulator of intestinal movement.
+Because of their high water and fiber content, pears are a great regulator of intestinal movement.